blchase215/Horiseon-Landing-Page/README.md

 ## Usage

 This is a static informational landing page.
-Links in the header can help you skip to the part of the page you are trying to view.
-This is a responsive layout designed to look appropriate on desktop/laptop, tablet, or smartphone.
+Links in the header can navigate to the section of the page you are trying to view.
 ## Link

 https://blchase215.github.io/Horiseon-Landing-Page/